Appkube-awsx/awsx-cdn/README.md

 cloudfront extension

-# AWSX Commands for AWSX-eks Cli's :
+# AWSX Commands for AWSX-cloudFront Cli's :

 1. CMD used to get list of cloudfront instance's :